Jamroah/AsteroidsClone/README.md

-# AJ's ASTEROIDS
+# JAM's ASTEROIDS
-A Game for the Grand Aj of Scrutton
+Asteroids Clone - Built in a week in 2015.

-Built with Unity 5.1.2 on Windows 10 Pro
+Bug fixes 2018/03/09:

-I highly recommend you play until you reach 10,000 points!
-There is a super secret!
-Please play it before you look at the code!
+Added BGM audio crossfade

-If it fails to build on your end check you have the right version of Unity.
-Also, trust that it works on my computer!
+Things that dont use physics timestep now pause properly when the game is paused.

-I'll be more than happy to skype chat about the game.
+Built with Unity 5.6.5 on Windows 10 Pro

 CONTROLS: